rigljs/rigl/README.md

 <br>

-Any custom properties of a component are defined in its *SCRIPT* tag using the *.this* keyword.
+Any custom properties of a component are defined in its *SCRIPT* tag using the *this* keyword.
 There can be any number of these tags in a component.
 In addition to defining custom properties, they can contain arbitrary JavaScript:

 ```html
 <r-header>